rust-lang/rfcs/text/0000-fallible-allocation.md

 As a result, if this proposal were accepted it would likely be followed by a number of smaller discussions about creating fallible APIs for functionality developers want.

 ## Default dependencies for workspaces
-If this proposal goes through, workspaces for the use cases listed in the motivation section will likely need to explicitly annotate *every* crate in their environment as using restricted features.
+If this proposal goes through, workspaces for the use-cases listed in the motivation section will likely need to explicitly annotate *every* crate in their environment as using restricted features.
 We could add a way to select at a workspace level an environment with a restricted set of feature flags enabled for sysroot crates.

 ## Negated `rustdoc` Features